The Galaxy Number Density Profile of Haloes: Validating the galaxy number density profile of haloes using SDSS galaxies

 \subsection{Galaxy two-point correlation function of SDSS galaxies}

 The top panel of Fig.~\ref{sdssxi} shows the HOD of satellite galaxies $N_{\rm sat}$ measured from the SDSS galaxies.
-After plugging $N_{\rm sat}$ and the halo density profile model (Eqs~\ref{newprof}, \ref{Am}, \ref{Bm} into Eq.~\ref{realxigg}, we show our model correlation function in the red solid curve of the bottom panel.
+After plugging $N_{\rm sat}$ and the galaxy number density profile model of haloes (Eqs~\ref{newprof}, \ref{Am}, \ref{Bm}) into Eq.~\ref{realxigg}, we show our model correlation function in the red solid curve of the bottom panel.
 We also plug $N_{\rm sat}$ and the NFW profile model into Eq.~\ref{realxigg} to calculate the model correlation function, as shown in the pink dash-dotted curve of the bottom panel.
 The blue circles are the measurements from the SDSS galaxies.

-Again, the correlation function predicted by our new halo density profile is in much better agreement with the measurements (blue dots) than the NFW case.
+Again, the correlation function predicted by our new galaxy number density profile of haloes is in much better agreement with the measurements (blue dots) than the NFW case.
 The discrepancy between our model and the data reflects the difference of the best-fitting $\alpha$ and $\beta$ values between \ds~and SDSS.
 The SDSS galaxies tend to be more concentrated to the halo center, therefore, the blue dots for small scales $r \leq 0.7\,h^{-1}$ Mpc are higher than the red curve, while the blue dots for intermediate scales $r\in[0.7,~3] h^{-1}$ Mpc are lower than the red curve.

+{As mentioned in the Section \ref{sec:5.1}, due to the incompleteness from the fiber collision, the correlation function measurements below 0.088 Mpc $h^{-1}$ are not reliable.
+However, our analyse is mainly for $r>0.1$ Mpc $h^{-1}$ in Fig.\ref{sdssxi}.
+Therefore, the incompleteness will not affect our findings. }